GEOS-DEV/GEOS/src/coreComponents/schema/docs/InternalMesh.rst

 nx                integer_array      required Number of elements in the x-direction within each mesh block
 ny                integer_array      required Number of elements in the y-direction within each mesh block
 nz                integer_array      required Number of elements in the z-direction within each mesh block
+periodic          integer_array      {0}      Flag for periodicity in each direction
 positionTolerance real64             1e-10    A position tolerance to verify if a node belong to a nodeset
 trianglePattern   integer            0        Pattern by which to decompose the hex mesh into wedges
 xBias             real64_array       {1}      Bias of element sizes in the x-direction within each mesh block (dx_left=(1+b)*L/N, dx_right=(1-b)*L/N)